nickbaldwin-monster/adinfo/readme.md

 Deal with upcoming change in source of data!
 - need to understand how/when this is happening

-Fixes/next:
-- 2 fields not being displayed: id and provider code
+Next:
-- loading display
+- persist settings
-- display seo url in expanded details
-- deal with locations etc better
+- deal with undefined locations
-- reorder items in table
-- identify issues (breaks b/w ads etc)

 Data in table:
 - copy info to clipboard